simonox/solartunes/README.md

 - **Discussions**: Join community discussions
 - **Documentation**: Check this `README`
 - **Community**: Connect with other SolarPunk makers at https://curious.bio
 - **Security**: This project is a local installation, only.
 It's NOT supposed to put in the internet.
-If you find anyhting, see `SECURITY.MD`!
-Use at your OWN RIST.
+If you find anyhting, see `SECURITY`!
+USE THIS SOFTWARE ON YOUR OWN RISK.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY

 ---